MicrosoftLearning/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M08A Create and manage an e-Commerce site Lab.md

 1. Create a link for the favicon image by using HTML markup.
-You can use a text editor to create the link.
+You can use a text editor like Notepad to create the link.
 Add the public URL from step 10 as the value for the href attribute.
 You will use this link in step 15.